tunmsk/nextgen-facebook/readme.txt

 	* Renamed all http://schema.org URLs to https://schema.org and all http_schema_org filters to https_schema_org.

 == Upgrade Notice ==

+= 8.38.2-dev1 =

+(TBD) Added a check and action hook to honor the FORCE_SSL constant on the front-end.

 = 8.38.1-1 =